-Even on a 10-night cruise, we weren't able to get to everything.
+Even on a 10-night cruise, we weren't able to get to everything on Carnival Vista.
 We did the SkyRide (an elevated bike ride), but not the ropes course.
 We tried out the outdoor Twister board, but never got a chance to play mini-golf or outdoor billiards.
-We never hit the water park either.
 We went to the 4D Thrill Theater movie theater but never saw an IMAX movie.
 We saw four Playlist Production shows in the main theater, but skipped the magic show in favor of an evening of comedy.
 We made it to only one RedFrog Pub & Brewery trivia session, and never got to try one of the pour-your-own-beer taps or enjoy a drink in the pub's outdoor seating area.

-While you can find places to be solitary and quiet (the adults-only Sanctuary, for instance) if that's what you're looking for, Carnival Vista is not a ship for wallflowers.
+While you can find places to be solitary and quiet (the adults-only Sanctuary, for instance), Carnival Vista is not a ship for wallflowers.
 It's an extroverted ship full of friendly people, most of whom come from English-speaking countries, though you'll hear a fair amount of Spanish as well.
 And watch out during school holidays; the ship's passenger count can get pretty close to 5,000 with well over 1,000 kids during the busiest months.

 Between the laid-back and friendly passengers, always-smiling crew and plethora of onboard activities, Carnival Vista maintains a vibe that is young at heart and down to earth.

 Carnival Vista, Carnival Magic and Carnival Dream offer very similar experiences for those sailing to the Caribbean.
 Carnival Vista is the largest of all (3,500 tons heavier) and can hold a couple hundred additional passengers than its sister ships.